redrathnure/armbian-mkspi/README.md

 ## Goals

-Make Armbian build with `current` and `edge` kernels.
+Prepare an Armbian build with `current` and `edge` kernels that is ready to install Klipper from scratch.

 Please note:

-* Klipper, Fluid, and other related components are out of scope of this repo, please refer https://github.com/th33xitus/kiauh if you have interest in these topics.
+* Klipper, Fluid and other related components are outside the scope of this repo.
+Please see [Klipper Installation And Update Helper (KIAUH)](https://github.com/dw-0/kiauh) if you are interested in these topics.
-* original patches were taken from Makerbase repositoy https://github.com/makerbase-mks/armbian-build, this means you have to be mentally ready to see ~~this mess~~ "fast and dirty" approach.
-I do not have enought knowlage and time to orgonise this mess in right way.
+* The original patches were taken from the [Makerbase `armbian-build` repository](https://github.com/makerbase-mks/armbian-build), this means you have to be mentally ready to see ~~this mess~~ "fast and dirty" approach.
+I do not have enough knowledge and time to organize this mess in the right way.
-If you know proper way how to orgonise these patches and right places in armbian sources for them, you are welcome to discussions or just open PRs.
 * I do not have access to full MKS PI set and cannot test all features.
-Main goal is to have worked following component:
+Main goal is to have worked on the following component:
-  * booting from micro SD
+  * booting from microSD
-  * MKSPI-TS35 TFT display (better with working touch screen :) )
+  * MKSPI-TS35 TFT display (ideally with working touch screen :) )
-  * HDMI output
+  * worked HDMI output
   * USB ports, including USB 3 port
   * ADXL345 (SPI bus)
   * CAN bus for SKIPR board
-* If you are interested in any additional features, feel free to step into development? testing or support me by hardware.
+* Feel free to get involved in development, testing or hardware support if you are interested in additional features.
-* ~~Currently I am focusing only on Ubuntu LTS builds (`current` and `edge` kernels).
-Feel free to open PRs if you would need non LTS Ubuntu or Debian images.~~ Currently Ubuntu LTS (tested) and Debian Bullseye (non tested) builds are supported.
+* ~~At the moment I only focus on Ubuntu LTS builds (`current` and `edge` kernels).
+Feel free to open PRs if you need non-LTS Ubuntu or Debian images.~~ Ubuntu LTS (tested) and Debian Bullseye (untested) builds are supported.

+Feel free to discuss or just open PRs if you know the right way to orgonize these patches and the right places in the Armbian sources.

 ## Current status